2/7/2022

 List of ingredients

-The ingredients section of a dog food label will list every ingredient that went into that particular product in order of weight.
+The ingredients section of a dog food label will list every ingredient that went into the product in order of weight.
 Each ingredient must be listed to comply with the Association of American Feed Control Officials (AAFCO) strict labelling regulations.

-When examining a list of ingredients, keep your eye out for the basic core components you want to see in your dog food: protein, fat, fiber, and water.
-To make the best quality dog food, you need the right balance of premium ingredients.
-That is why Bil-Jac makes sure all their dog food formulas include the proper foundation of fresh high-quality ingredients:
+When examining a list of ingredients, keep your eye out for the basic core components you want to see in your dog food.

-- High-quality protein as the #1 ingredient to support growth.
+- High-quality protein as the #1 ingredient to support lean muscles.

 - Omega fatty acids for healthy skin and coat.